Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Citi Financial Auto Division at its Bedford facility, reporting 125 affected workers.
+The largest notice was filed by Citi Financial Auto Division at its Bedford facility, reporting 125 affected workers.
 Home Interiors and Gifts - Carrollton3 followed with 83 workers.

 Trend & Outlook